cisagov/ScubaGear/docs/configuration/configuration.md

 # ScubaGear Configuration File

 ScubaGear allows users to specify most of the `Invoke-SCuBA` cmdlet [parameters](parameters.md) in a configuration file.
 The path of the file is specified by the `-ConfigFilePath` parameter, and its contents can be formatted as YAML or JSON.
+Important details about executing ScubaGear via a configuration file are listed below.

-Executing ScubaGear with a modified configuration file is required to pass specific ScubaGear policy checks.
-The configuration file also allows users to add additional fields to embed within the ScubaGear output JSON for supplemental metadata purposes.
+- Executing ScubaGear with a modified configuration file is required to pass or omit specific ScubaGear policy checks.
+See [SCuBA compliance use](https://github.com/cisagov/ScubaGear/blob/1425-update-config-file-documentation-for-ability-to-add-organizational-metadata/docs/configuration/configuration.md#scuba-compliance-use) and the associated sample configuration file for details.

+- The configuration file allows users to add additional fields to embed within the ScubaGear output JSON for supplemental metadata purposes.

+- The configuration files use the Pascal case convention for variables, and their names are consistent with the parameters.

-When a parameter is specified on both the command line and the configuration file, the parameter value provided on the command line has precedence and the configuration file value will be disregarded.
+> Important: When a parameter is specified on both the command line and the configuration file, the parameter value provided on the command line has precedence and the configuration file value will be disregarded.
-The configuration files use the Pascal case convention for variables, and their names are consistent with the parameters.

 ## Sample Configuration Files